choojs/nanohtml/README.md

 For a more in depth tutorial on getting started, please [check out the wiki](https://github.com/shama/bel/wiki).

+## note

+Please use [yo-yoify](https://github.com/shama/yo-yoify) which will transform any `Function.caller` into plain strings until an alternative solution to identify element creators is implemented.

+yo-yoify can resolve the error like below:

+`TypeError: Function.caller used to retrieve strict caller`

+or

+`TypeError: access to strict mode caller function is censored`

 ### A Simple Element

 Create an element: